dryan/d3ploy/README.md

 When you run `d3ploy`, it will look in the current directory for a "deploy.json" file that defines the different deploy enviroments and their options.
 At a minimum, a "default" environment is required and is the environment used if you pass no arguments to `d3ploy`.
 Additionally, you may pass in a different path for you config file with the `-c` or `--config` options.

 To supress all output, pass `-q` or `--quiet` to the command.
 Note that there is not a way to set the quiet option in the config file(s).

+To set the number of separate processes to use, pass `-p 10` or `--processess 10` where '10' is the number to use.
+If you do not want to use multiple processes, set this to '0'.

 You can add as many environments as needed.
 Deploy to an environment by passing in its key like `d3ploy staging`.
 Environments besides "default" will inherit any settings not explicitly set from the default configuration.